hungt29/Sentiment-Analysis-Problem/README.txt

 Find more food reveiw data in folder find_more_data
-	Get more data to balance and increase samples in 2 class and upload in to (link github)'https://github.com/cuongprotector/Food-Comments-Sentiment-Analysis' include find_more_data.py,food_train.csv,more_food_cmt.csv,test.csv
+	Get more data to balance and increase samples in 2 class include find_more_data.py,food_train.csv,more_food_cmt.csv,test.csv

 How to run the model to generate submission results: